cube is NOT geometric, 2022

 Two of four videos, upon Karimi’s request, were taken by Patricia M. Brace at Sol LeWitt: A Wall Drawing Retrospective, MASS MoCA, North Adams, MA, June 2022

-Two videos by Pantea Karimi were recorded at MASS MoCA ground, North Adams, MA, June 2022.
+Two videos by Pantea Karimi were recorded at MASS MoCA ground, North Adams, MA, in June 2022.

-Sol LeWitt: A Wall Drawing Retrospective at mill building at MASS MoCA in June 2022.
+Permission for filming at Sol LeWitt: A Wall Drawing Retrospective at MASS MoCA’s mill building was granted by Sol LeWitt Estate in 2022.

 Dr. Ladan, A. (Curator of South Asian and Islamic Art at ), Dr. Persis, K. (Neda Nobari Distinguished Chair, Center for Iranian Diaspora Studies @San Francisco State University), Summer B., Heather W., Joelle B., Jordan K., Valerie B., Sahba S., Mahsa V., Roya P., Anahita B., Sara A., Fariba B., Arezou P., Hamideh G., Sara T., Junko T., Johanna P., Jennifer L., and Victoria H.